-Using delicate layers of dyed roving, my needle felted wool textiles are built and anchored one wisp at a time with a notched needle until the image becomes fabric.
-With these materials. one can manipulate light and color in much the same way as an impressionist painter, with the resulting layers of fiber blended by the viewer’s eye.
-The organic textures of wool and wood energize each other as the textile is recessed into locally milled or reclaimed timber.
-Through the placement and finishing of the woodwork around each textile, the resulting mixed-media sculpture takes on a resonance greater than the sum of its parts.
+"Using delicate layers of dyed roving, my needle felted wool textiles are built and anchored one wisp at a time with a notched needle until the image becomes fabric.
+With these materials one can manipulate light and color in much the same way as an impressionist painter, with the resulting layers of fiber blended by the viewer’s eye.
+The organic textures of wool and wood energize each other as the fiber composition is recessed into locally milled timber or found objects.
+By placing each completed textile in wood, the resulting sculpture takes on a resonance greater than the sum of its parts.